LiChangNY/Eron_Fraud/README.md

 # Predicting Fraud at Enron: Who is Person of Interest?
-Final project for Udacity Intro to Machine Learning.
-It used AdaBoost model to predict person of interest during the fall of Enron.

 --------------------------------------------------------------------------------------------------------

 [Project report](https://github.com/LiChangNY/Eron_Fraud/blob/master/Project%20report.ipynb): IPython Notebook documenting the entire process.
 It includes more  development scripts and work-in-progress output (charts and tables) than `poi_id.py`